bojkovskidamjan/BalloonShopApp/README.md

 BalloonShopApp is a dynamic Spring Boot web application designed to enhance your balloon shopping experience.
-Our platform provides a range of exciting features to make your celebrations truly unforgettable:
+It provides a range of exciting features to make your celebrations truly unforgettable:

 User Authentication: Begin with secure login and registration, ensuring your personal data is protected.